fongsoft/eso_testaddon/README.md

 # eso_testaddon
-This is a test repository for testing the ESO addon API and Git.
+This is a small repository for testing the ESO addon API and Git.